What Business Leaders Can Learn from the NFL

 Whether you love, hate, or are indifferent about football, consider this: adding diversity to your company – specifically as it relates to adding veteran talent to your existing team – can be the difference-maker.
 Just like the Patriots, finding mature and proven executives for key roles can instantly make an impact.
 Hire them fractionally by paying for a percentage of their time but get 100% of their skills, experiences and network.
 Integrate them into your company and they will help lead your team to victory.

 Ready to form your winning team and hire a veteran fractional leader?
-Search the GigX Directory (it’s free!).
+Search the GigX Network (it’s free!).
 Find fractional CxOs (Chief <fill in the blank> Officers) who want to leverage their professional experiences and skills to help your company get more wins.

 Already a GigX member?
 Thanks for suiting up and engaging in the gig economy.
 We’d love to hear your story about how you’re redefining success as an independent leader.
 Please email us your story